-It was 21st March 2020 and I was creating a plan for an entire series of artworks that I was going to paint in those two weeks of staying in.
-That was when my hand hit the red ink bottle, which then hit the floor and seeing which, a good dose of adrenaline rushed to my brain (or whatever other nerve-juice that does during a crisis) resulting in my decision to begin making my own colours from whatever I could find in my neighborhood.
-I figured that if early humans could do it, then so could I in 2020, in the Information Age, with help from friends who are textile designers back home in India!
-With all that, I took off on a stewing and soaking spree, using flowers, onion skins, avocado skins, spinach leaves, and many other kitchen scraps—not to find just a red, but to find every possible colour I could put to paper!
+It was the morning of 21st March 2020 and I was creating a plan for an entire series of artworks that I was going to paint in those two weeks of staying in.
+That was when my hand hit the red ink bottle, which then hit the floor and seeing which a good dose of adrenaline rushed to my brain (or whatever other nerve-juice does during a crisis) resulting in my decision to begin making my own colours at home.
+I figured that if early humans could do it, then so could I in 2020, in the Information Age, and with help from friends who are textile designers (because they know their natural dyes).
+With all that, I went off on a stewing and dyeing spree, using flowers, onion skins, avocado skins, spinach leaves, and many other kitchen scraps—not to find just a red, but to find every possible colour I could put to paper!

-It has now been over a year since I stumbled into the world of natural dyes and pigments—one that has existed across continents, cultures and a significant length of time!
-Which means I have a long way to go in discovering what I can do with the existing knowledge.
+It’s now been over two years since I spilled that ink and stumbled into the world of natural dyes and pigments.
+This is a world that has existed across continents, cultures and a significant length of time!
+Which means I have a long way to go in discovering what I can do with all the existing knowledge and take things forward.

-Upon my return to India and continuing to stay at home for the rest of 2020, I made a list of natural sources that I could easily find in my country, and more so within my locality.
+Upon my return home to India and continuing to stay at home for the rest of 2020, I made a list of natural sources that I could easily find in my country, and more so within my locality.
 This list came to include peels and skins of onions, pomegranate and Indian avocados from kitchen scraps.
-It was also the karivepaku (curry) leaves and neem leaves from my parents’ backyard; dried manjistha (madder) roots and indigo powder from a small business, and flowers sourced from a local flower seller, my backyard and the neighborhood trees.
+It also included karivepaku (curry) leaves and neem leaves from my parents’ backyard; dried manjistha (madder) roots and indigo powder from a small business, and flowers sourced from a local flower seller, my backyard as well as the neighborhood trees.